 A duplex ultrasound exam of your leg may be ordered to:

-Outlook (Prognosis)Chronic venous insufficiency tends to get worse over time.
-By taking self-care steps, you may be able to ease discomfort and slow the condition from getting worse.
+Chronic venous insufficiency tends to get worse over time.
+However, it can be managed if treatment is started in the early stages.
+By taking self-care steps, you may be able to ease the discomfort and prevent the condition from getting worse.
 It is likely that you will need medical procedures to treat the condition.

-Call for an appointment with your health care provider if:
+Call your provider if:

 Freischlag JA, Heller JA.
 Venous disease.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-19th ed.
-Philadelphia, Pa.: Elsevier Saunders; 2012:chap 65.
+20th ed.
+Philadelphia, PA: Elsevier; 2017:chap 64.

-Review Date: 5/21/2013
+Review Date: 6/10/2018